Vincentia

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The median taxpayer income in Vincentia is $59,623, with an average of $75,157, according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is notably higher than the national figures of $52,390 median and $65,215 average income in Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $64,906 median and $81,816 average.
-Census data shows that household, family, and personal incomes in Vincentia rank modestly, between the 38th and 49th percentiles.
-The largest income bracket comprises 31.1% of residents earning $1,500 - $2,999 weekly (1,194 residents), which is similar to the surrounding region at 29.9%.
+The median taxpayer income in Vincentia is $59,623, with an average of $75,157, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is higher than the national median income of $52,390 and average income of $65,215 in Rest of NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $64,906 (median) and $81,816 (average).
+Census data shows household, family, and personal incomes in Vincentia rank modestly, between the 38th and 49th percentiles.
+The largest income bracket comprises 31.1% earning $1,500 - $2,999 weekly, with 1,197 residents in this category, similar to the surrounding region at 29.9%.
 After housing expenses, 85.2% of income remains for other expenses.
 Vincentia's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income